 Understanding Long Service Awards and Their Tax Benefits in the UK

-Long service awards are a great way for employers to recognize and reward the dedication and commitment of their employees.
+Long service awards are a great way for employers to recognise and reward the dedication and commitment of their employees.

-Time really does fly when you are having fun 😊
+Time does fly when you are having fun 😊

 What are Long Service Awards?